univention/ansible-roles/roles/portal_entry/README.md

 Limitations
 ----------------

+- Modifying/Removing attributes with whitespaces are not supported by UCS 4.4
-Drift detection does not detect changes in icons.
+- Drift detection does not detect changes in icons.

 License
 -------